 The closest transport point to Mt.
 Mitoku is Kurayoshi Station on the JR West Sanin Main Line.
 From the station, take a bus from Bus Stop No. 3.
 Your journey should take around 40 minutes.

-From Tokyo, flights run from Haneda to Tottori Airport.
-You can then get a connecting bus that will take you to JR Kurayoshi station.
-This bus trip takes about an hour.
+From Tokyo by plane, flights run from Haneda Airport to Tottori Airport.
+You can then get a bus to JR Kurayoshi Station.
+The bus trip takes about an hour.

 If traveling by train from Tokyo, take a bullet train to JR Kyoto Station.
-Take the Super-Hakuto to Tottori Station and transfer for the JR Sanin Line for Kurayoshi.
+Take the Super-Hakuto Express to Kurayoshi Station.

 Parts of the mountain cannot be climbed alone; if traveling by yourself, ask fellow hikers for permission to join them

-Mitoku means the three primary virtues of Buddhism: wisdom, renunciation and judgement
+Mitoku means the three primary virtues of Buddhism: wisdom, renunciation and judgment